 - How can a trend to rising inequality be reversed?

 The program is offered by the Institute for Socio-Economics in conjunction with the Institute for Work and Qualification, as well as other partners.
 It covers a regular seminar, methods courses, a summer school, regular topical mini courses, workshops for science communication, and the opportunity for both national and international visiting research stays.
 PhD fellows will have access to the extensive support program of the Hans Böckler Foundation.

 PhD fellows currently receive a stipend of 1.450€ (including 1.350€ basic scholarship and 100€ research allowance 100€).
 In addition, stipends can comprise up to 100€ health insurance grant and family allowance, if applicable.
 The maximum duration of stipends is three years.
 PhD fellows will be allocated workspaces at the University of Duisburg-Essen.
 Reliable presence in Duisburg is expected.

 Selection of PhD fellows will follow guidelines of the Federal Ministry of Education and research and the selection criteria of the Hans Böckler Foundation (https://www.boeckler.de/112868.htm, German only).
 Apart from outstanding graduate studies at the MA/Diploma (or equivalent) level, applicants need to demonstrate socio-political or trade union involvement.
 Applications for the PhD program should comprise a 10-page exposé and additional application material.
 More detailed information will be available in the context of the workshop.
 A working knowledge of German is of advantage.
-For any queries regarding applications, please contact the Institute at email@example.com.
+For any queries regarding applications, please contact the program coordinator at email@example.com.